-STATEMENT OF PERFORMANCE EXPECTATIONS
+SECTION 1: STATEMENT OF DEPARTMENT OF ARCHITECTURE PERFORMANCE EXPECTATIONS

 Standards for Acceptable Performance for Tenured Faculty

 As stated in the Faculty Handbook, “the University is committed to the principles of academic freedom and, within those principles, to the system of tenure.
 Tenure is an important part of academic freedom, but does not accord freedom from accountability.”
-As such, once a faculty member has been awarded tenure, it is expected that s/he will continue to engage in teaching, scholarship/creative/professional work, and service and to do so in a manner that is aligned with the mission of the Department, the School, and the University.
+As such, once a faculty member has been awarded tenure, it is expected that they will continue to engage in teaching, scholarship, and service and to do so in a manner that is aligned with the mission of the Department, the School, and the University.
 The following have been established as defining the substandard level of performance in regard to teaching, scholarship, and service, any one of which will initiate the process for failure to meet academic responsibilities.

 1. Refusal by the faculty member to negotiate a teaching assignment in any given semester.

 2. Failure to attend the regularly scheduled class periods or have multiple unexcused absences from assigned classes.
 It is the responsibility of the faculty member to inform the Department Office in the event of the inability to attend classes and failure to make such notification will be defined as an unexcused absence.